uwdb/DeepEverest/README.md

 See [project website](https://db.cs.washington.edu/projects/deepeverest/) for more details.
 A [paper](http://vldb.org/pvldb/vol15/p98-he.pdf) for this project is published in PVLDB Vol. 15, [doi:10.14778/3485450.3485460](https://doi.org/10.14778/3485450.3485460).
 An [extended technical report](https://arxiv.org/abs/2104.02234) is also available.

 ## Repository Overview
-An example notebook is `example.ipynb`.
-Implementations of core functionalities of DeepEverest are in `DeepEverest.py` and `index/deepeverst_index.cpp`.
+An example notebook using the DeepEverest is `example_api.ipynb`.
+The implementation will also Implementations of core functionalities of DeepEverest are in `helper.py` and `index/deepeverst_index.cpp`.
 The DNN models and datasets used in the paper are in `models/`.
 However, you can apply DeepEverest on your own model and dataset. `index/` contains the core source for the construction of the indexes used in the DeepEverest. `tools/` contains useful interpretation techniques adapted from other projects. `utils.py` contains frequently used functions.

 ## Cloning
 **Install [Git Large File Storage](https://git-lfs.github.com/) before cloning** the repository, then,